59+ orders placed in your location

 A bicarbonate test and blood gas panel are ordered to evaluate the severity of the pH imbalance when a doctor finds symptoms of acidosis or alkalosis is suspected.

-A bicarbonate test help experts determine whether the condition of the patient is primarily due to one of two reasons:
+A bicarbonate test help experts determine whether the condition of the patient is primarily due to one of the two reasons:

 - A respiratory disorder (imbalance between the amount of oxygen being inhaled and CO2 being exhaled).